nesi/hpc-intro/_episodes/064-parallel.md

 ### GPGPU's

-GPUs compute large number of simple operation in parallel, making them well suited for Graphics Processing (hence the name), or any other large matrix operations.
+GPUs compute large number of simple operations in parallel, making them well suited for Graphics Processing (hence the name), or any other large matrix operations.

 On NeSI, GPU's are specialised pieces of hardware that you request in addition to your CPUs and memory.